 We simply added a name field to the diagnostic message configuration.
-This will change the output format to the OpenXC single-valued, translated message format, e.g. when using the JSON output format:
+This will change the output format to the OpenXC simple vehicle message format, e.g. when using the JSON output format:

 '''

 {"name": "engine_speed", "value": 45}

 '''

 where value is the return value from the decoder.